 This is a presentation of the theory and practice of chemical reformation including terminology, application, and workplace competencies.
 This course will identify terminology related to chemical reformation, demonstrate the proper application, and exhibit workplace competencies related to chemical reformation.
-Prerequisites: The following TSI scores or equivalent developmental courses - TSI Math 320, TSI Reading 346 and TSI Essay 4 with TSI Writing 357.

 CSME 1491.
 SPECIAL TOPICS IN COSMETOLOGY (LECTURE 2, LAB 5).
 CREDIT 4.
 WECM.